enterstudio/qeryz-microsurvey-tool/readme.txt

 = What is this plugin for? =

 This plugin is developed so that you don't have to copy-paste the Qeryz code to each of your pages in Wordpress.
-Simply enter your username and password and activate your Qeryz survey for you to get started with Qeryz.
+Simply enter your email and password and activate your Qeryz survey for you to get started with Qeryz.

+= Where can I get my Qeryz account? =

+Qeryz is Free.
+You can get your account by registering to Qeryz.com.

+= Can I edit my survey? =
+Yes, you can edit your survey.
+Just log in to Qeryz dashboard.

 == Screenshots ==